-A request for proposal, or RFP, allows you to collect offers from various vendors who can provide goods or services your business needs.
-To identify the right vendor, you need an effective, detailed RFP so you can quickly and easily evaluate vendor capabilities.
+A request for proposal (RFP) allows you to collect offers from various vendors who can provide goods or services your business needs.
+To identify the right vendor, you need a detailed RFP to quickly and efficiently evaluate vendor capabilities.

 What Is a Request for Proposal (RFP)?

-When you follow a structured process for writing a request for proposal, it’s much more manageable.
-By following the steps outlined here, you’ll be able to write a more effective RFP.
+When you follow a structured process for writing a request for a proposal, it’s much more manageable.
+You can write a more effective RFP by following the steps outlined here.

-Before you start writing, you need to know what the requirements of your RFP are.
+Before you start writing, you need to know your RFP’s requirements.
 These requirements are typically:

 - Scope of the project